noes14155/Telegrambot-with-GPT/README.md

 To use GPT4free GPT_KEY = ''
 Key from the provider (including openai).
 Whichever api base you want use the key provided.
-Naga AI, Novo, Genius AI, Mandrill AI tested, Use correct API_base and GPT_KEY according to the provider For Naga AI, Get this by messaging run the /key get command in th bot channel in [Naga AI Discord](https://discord.gg/JxRBXBhabu) , [Naga AI Telegram](https://t.me/naga_ai)
+Naga AI, Novo, Genius AI, Mandrill AI tested, Use correct API_base and GPT_KEY according to the provider Get this by messaging run the /key get command in th bot channel in [Naga AI Discord](https://discord.gg/JxRBXBhabu), [MandrillaiAI](https://discord.com/invite/vVzbwAXt)

 - `API_BASE`
 To use GPT4free API_BASE = 'http://localhost:1337'